What Is the DS-160 — And Why Does Your Photo Matter So Much?

 Common Mistakes to Avoid

-- ✗ Glasses (prohibited unless medical exemption)
+- ✗ Glasses (prohibited since 2016 unless medical exemption)

 - ✗ White shirt blending into background